 On a cold and rainy night there are few things that are more comforting to me than Thai food.
-I’ve been missing my favorite take out spot in San Diego lately.
+I’ve been missing my favorite take out spot in San Diego lately and making these red curry beef noodles reminded me of home.
 I used to love getting any of their noodle dishes with a side of curry sauce and mixing it all together.
 I have yet to find a place in San Antonio that I love as much so I wanted to recreate one of my favorite comfort food meals.
 A quick trip to my favorite local asian market yielded all the things I needed: curry paste, rice noodles, lemongrass, ginger, kaffir lime leaves, thai basil and coconut milk.

 - 3 tablespoons of neutral oil